tpiekarski/dz-utilities/README.md

 dzUtilities
 ---

+*A collcetion of miscellaneous utilities for [DAZ Studio](https://www.daz3d.com/get_studio).*

 1. [Console](#console)
 2. [Renderstatistics](#renderstatistics)

-#### Requirements
-- Visual Studio 2017 (Developed and tested with v141)
-- DAZ Studio SDK > 4.5.x
-- DAZ Studio > 4.5.x
-- Qt 4.x (is not needed, the DAZ Studio SDK contains Qt)

 #### Build process
-For the build process Visual Studio is used and the project configuration is provided inside this repository.
-This configuration can be attached to solution and can be compiled into a dynamically linked library.
+For the build process Visual Studio is used and all project configurations are provided inside this repository.
+There is one solution provided which keeps all single projects and can be compiled into individual dynamically linked libraries.

 In the scripts directory is a little deployment batch file, which is triggered by post-built event to copy the final DLL into DAZ Studios plugin directory.